meltingscales/MountainFlow/README.md

 Visit this page to play the latest commit from the branch `release` in your browser:

 - <https://henryfbp.github.io/MountainFlow/>
+- Please note you can press `F12` to see extra debug information in your browser.

 Download a release for your platform at <https://github.com/HenryFBP/MountainFlow/releases>